 What Cookware Is Not Oven Safe?

-1. Ceramic
+1. Some Ceramic

-This is due to the coating used on many ceramic pans, which is what gives it a non-stick surface.
+This is due to the coating used on many ceramic pans, which is what gives it a chemical-free non-stick surface.
 This coating cannot be exposed to high temperatures, which is also why the maintenance instructions for many ceramic pans include temperature limitations of medium-low.

 2. Plastic

-Other Tips For Oven Safe Cookware
+Tips When Using Oven Safe Cookware

 There are a few extra steps you can take when using oven-safe cookware to ensure not only your own safety, but the safety of your cookware and food.